Searching for Exotrojans in Pulsar Systems: Results

 where $\rm{prior}(\theta = \pi/3)$ and $\rm{post}(\theta = \pi/3)$ are the marginalized prior and posterior probabilities, respectively, when the Trojan mass is zero.
 Therefore, $\mathcal{B_T}$ quantifies the support for a positive detection of our Trojan model, while $\mathcal{B}_\xi$ quantifies the support for the detection being from a massive Trojan, rather than a Trojan with a nonphysical mass.
 We calculate $\mathcal{B}_\xi$ in $\log{\xi}$ space rather than $\theta$ space (hence the subscript) because $\log{\xi}$ is more sensitive to low Trojan masses.
 The non-zero-Trojan-mass Bayes factors are listed in the last column of Table~\ref{tab:upper_limits} for the two pulsars with positive $\mathcal{T}$ detections.

 Due to mostly non-detections, we place upper limits (ULs) on the libration strength ($\mathcal{T_{\rm UL}}$) and make additional assumptions on the pulsar and pulsar Trojan populations to map the marginalized posterior on $\mathcal{T}$ to a Trojan mass UL ($m_{\rm T, UL}$; see Appendix~\ref{app:upper_limits} for details on the $\mathcal{T} \mapsto m_{\rm T, UL}$ mapping).
 We choose our ULs to represent 95\% credibility.
-As in \citet{loki2025ISO}, we reweight the posterior on $\mathcal{T}$ to match the posterior expected when instead choosing a uniform, rather than log-uniform, prior on $\mathcal{T}$.
-Each $\mathcal{T_{\rm UL}}$ and $m_{\rm T, UL}$ is listed in the third and fourth columns, respectively, of Table~\ref{tab:upper_limits}.
+Following \citet{loki2025ISO} we put $\mathcal{T}$ on a linear scale in order to correctly place an upper limit.
+This requires that we weight the $\mathcal{T}$ histogram bins by a factor of $\mathcal{T}$ to account for the Jacobian in converting between the $\log \mathcal{T}$ and $\mathcal{T}$ probability distributions. \citet{hourihane2023accurate} show that using a linear scale for $\mathcal{T}$ and weighting in this fashion ensure the upper limits do not depend on the $\mathcal{T}$ prior lower-bound.
+We place the values of $\mathcal{T_{\rm UL}}$ and $m_{\rm T}$ for each pulsar in third and fourth columns, respectively, of Table~\ref{tab:upper_limits}.

-Despite positive detections of Equation~\ref{eq:libration_residuals} in the PSR~J0023+0923 and J1705$-$1903 systems, we also place upper limits on them.
+Despite positive detections of Equation~\ref{eq:libration_residuals} in the PSR~J0023+0923 and J1705$-$1903 systems, we also place upper limits on them due to the fact that we suspect these are false-positives (see the following subsection).
 In doing so, we assume the signals are not from true librations, and therefore, we follow the same procedure as for the other pulsars.
 Thus, the Trojan mass upper limits on these two systems are inconsistent with the Trojan masses as calculated in Table~\ref{tab:J0023_J1705_params} because the upper limits assume a certain distribution in $z$, while the results in Table~\ref{tab:J0023_J1705_params} can determine $z$ from the libration parameters.
 See Section~\ref{sec:J0023_librations} and Appendix~\ref{app:upper_limits} for more details.